An isomorphism of motivic Galois groups: Betti realization for Morel-Voevodsky motives

-Here, in the first two examples, $X$ is a scheme, and $\sm{X}$ (resp.\ $\smaff{X}$) denotes the category of smooth schemes over $X$ (resp.\ which are affine) endowed with the Nisnevich or the étale topology.
-In case $X=\spec(k)$, we denote this category by $\sm$ (resp.\ $\smaff$). $\dae(X)$ is called the category of \emph{effective Morel-Voevodsky $X$-motives}.
-In the few cases where the topology chosen plays any role, we will make this explicit.
+Here, in the first two examples, $X$ is a scheme, and $\sm{X}$ (resp.\ $\smaff{X}$) denotes the category of smooth schemes over $X$ (resp.\ which are affine in the absolute sense) endowed with the Nisnevich or the étale topology.
+In case $X=\spec(k)$, we denote this category by $\sm$ (resp.\ $\smaff$). \begin{dfi} $\dae(X)$ is the category of \emph{effective Morel-Voevodsky $X$-motives}. \end{dfi} In the few instances where the topology chosen plays any role, we will make this explicit.
 Also, if $X=\spec(k)$ then we simply write $\dae$.
-The canonical inclusion $\smaff{X}\to\sm{X}$ induces a triangulated monoidal equivalence $\daeaff(X)\xrightarrow{\sim}\dae(X)$, by~\cite[Cor.~5.16]{choudhury-gallauer:dg-hty}.
+Since every scheme is covered by affine open subschemes, we obtain the following easy fact (see~\cite[Cor.~5.16]{choudhury-gallauer:dg-hty} for a proof). \begin{lem} The canonical inclusion $\smaff{X}\to\sm{X}$ induces a triangulated monoidal equivalence $\daeaff(X)\xrightarrow{\sim}\dae(X)$. \end{lem}

 In the third example above, $X$ is a complex analytic space, \ie{} a ``complex space'' in the sense of~\cite{grauert-remmert-1984} which is supposed to be denumerable at infinity, and $\ansm{X}$ denotes the category of complex analytic spaces smooth over $X$ with the topology $\mathrm{usu}$ given by open covers.
 If $X$ is the terminal object $\pt$, then $\ansm{X}$ is denoted simply by $\ansm$. $\Done$ denotes the open unit disk considered as a complex analytic space.
 As above, the $\Done$-homotopy theory is denoted by $\andae$ in case $X=\pt$.